What Causes Halitosis?

 Measuring Bad Breath With a Halimeter

-The Halimeter, developed by Interscan Corporation, helps to measure bad breath in a quantifiable way.
+The halimeter, developed by Interscan Corporation, helps to measure bad breath in a quantifiable way.
 The instrument is a small, box-shaped device with a sensor that sits near your mouth.
 You might see one of these used in a general dentist's office, though smaller, portable equivalents are now available for purchase and home use.
-This instrument senses VSCs and produces a parts-per-billion (ppb) measurement of the foul-smelling compounds.

-The JNM study used Halimeters and considered any measurement above 100 ppb to indicate bad breath.
-However, it also noted that additional tests may be necessary for a more accurate assessment.
-In a different study published in the Journal of Dental Research and Review, Halimeter readings were supplemented with organoleptic (sensory) measurements of VSC samples from an individual's mouth.
+Halimeters are considered to be reasonably accurate at measuring the severity of bad breath, but the JNM study noted that additional tests may be necessary for a more accurate assessment.
+In a different study published in the Journal of Dental Research and Review, halimeter readings were supplemented with organoleptic (sensory) measurements of VSC samples from an individual's mouth.
 This study noted that the findings between the two methods did not always correspond, which is why it's important not to rely on one method alone to measure and monitor bad breath.
 Researchers also recommended multiple tests over time for better, more personalized data.

 Techniques to Reduce Bad Breath